Estates, Probate Matters and Disputing a Will

 If your case is complex then we are unable to provide a standard fee estimate and your fees will vary depending on the complexity of the case.

-The Supreme Court filing fee payable for grants of probate of administration will depend on the gross value of the deceased estate and can be found on the Courts SA site (scroll down until you reach the heading “Probate fees”).
+The Supreme Court current filing fee payable for grants of probate or administration can be found on the Courts SA site (scroll down until you reach the heading “Probate fees”).

 When is a probate case complex?